 — Fabrizio Quattrocchi, 35, Italian security guard.
 Killed April 14.
 Previously unknown group, the Green Battalion, claimed responsibility.

-— Nicholas Berg (search), 26, American businessman.
+— Nicholas Berg, 26, businessman from West Chester, Pa.
 Beheaded by al-Zarqawi's group after being kidnapped in April.

-— Thomas Hamill (search), 44, American truck driver.
+— Thomas Hamill, 44, American truck driver.
 Escaped May 2 after being wounded in April 9 ambush on fuel convoy.

 — Radoslaw Kadri, Polish businessman.
 Escaped by jumping from car near U.S. troops after abduction June 1.

 — Angelo dela Cruz, Filipino truck driver.
 Kidnapped July 4.
 Freed July 22 after Philippines withdrew 51 troops from Iraq.

 — Also freed: 34 Turks, 14 Jordanians, 13 Lebanese, seven Egyptians, five Japanese, five Chinese, three Kenyans, three Czechs, five Italians, three Indians, two Indonesians, two Canadians, two Russians, an Australian, a Briton, an American, an Iranian, a Pakistani, a Somali, a Frenchman, a Pole, a Syrian-Canadian, and an Arab Christian from East Jerusalem.